 We recognize that 2i2c is not the same thing as any open source community, and we should avoid overpowering community dynamics just because we have access to resources.
 Our goal is to contribute and support, not to dominate.

-Healthy need more than just technology#
+Make more than just technical contributions#

 We prioritize work that builds a healthy, inclusive culture in upstream communities, not just getting in technical improvements that we need for our infrastructure.
 Look for leverage points to make a community healthier overall, not just for 2i2c’s technical interests.